703: Deathstalker and the Warriors from Hell

 Dee Snider had less hair than this woman.

-Dee Snider is the lead singer for the heavy metal band Twisted Sister.
-He has long blond hair and wears makeup.
-He spoke eloquently before Congress against the Parents Music Resource Center, a group led by then-Senator Al Gore’s wife, Tipper, which pressed to label music as offensive to children.
+Dee Snider was the lead singer for the heavy metal band Twisted Sister (their farewell tour was in 2016).
+He has a curly mane of long blond hair and wears makeup.
+In 1985 Snider spoke eloquently before Congress against the Parents Music Resource Center, a group led by then-Senator Al Gore’s wife, Tipper, which pressed to label music as offensive to children.
 Snider and his allies failed, and many critically acclaimed recording artists were blacklisted from retailers like Walmart simply because they contained a PMRC warning label.

 Waylon Jennings (1937-2002) was an American country singer, songwriter, musician, producer, and promoter.
 A former radio DJ and sometime actor, Jennings was a key member of the “outlaw movement,” a subgenre of country music that rejected the more polished Nashville sound and included such other artists as Willie Nelson, Hank Williams Jr., and Merle Haggard.
 His hits include “Mammas Don’t Let Your Babies Grow Up to Be Cowboys,” and “Theme from The Dukes of Hazzard (Good Ol’ Boys).”